 DUI Sanctions in Georgia Can Be Severe

 Any person arrested for DUI in Georgia will face serious, life-changing consequences.
 The sanctions for even a first offense DUI can include a license suspension, jail time, and a high monetary fine as well as other conditions.
-Richard Lawson has been defending people charged with DUI in Georgia for almost 20 years.
+Richard Lawson has been defending people charged with DUI in Georgia for more than 25 years.
 He is a former DUI Prosecutor, and he is the most reviewed DUI Lawyer in Georgia.
 His reviews can be found on AVVO.

-If you have been arrested for DUI in Georgia, you only have 10 days to request an ALS Hearing, or your drivers license or privilege to drive in Georgia will be suspended up to one year.
+If you have been arrested for DUI in Georgia, you only have 30 days to request an ALS Hearing, or install an ignition interlock device.
+If you fail to act, your drivers license or privilege to drive in Georgia will be suspended up to one year.
 If you are an out of state driver, your privilege to drive in Georgia can also be suspended.
 You must act now to protect your right to drive.
-After 10 days, it may become impossible to save your license.
+After 30 days, it may become impossible to save your license.

 The maximum sanction for a first offense DUI in Georgia is a fine of $1,000 and 12 months in jail.
 The minimum mandatory sanctions for a first offense DUI is a fine of $300, 12 months probation, completion of a DUI Alcohol or Drug Use Risk Reduction Course, 40 hours of community service, and a clinical evaluation and any recommended treatment.
 If your blood alcohol concentration (BAC) was at or above 0.08 grams, a minimum of 24 hours in jail is also required, with credit for any time served at arrest.